This is Brexit for international logistics – and it is as acute as ever.

 - almost overnight exuberant increase of volume in customs formalities.

-Many of the shippers in the U.K. had to have literally step-by-step guidance over the phone, on how to proceed with the customs entry.
-A lot of frustration on the part of shippers, importers, and the local transport companies that try to do their best to handle the volume.
+Many of the shippers in the U.K. had to have literally step-by-step guidance over the phone.
+To get the information on how to proceed with the customs entry.
+Which caused a lot of frustration on the part of shippers, importers, and the local transport companies.
+Who tried to do their best to handle the volume.
 That’s because of the delay customs clearance causes at the border.

-At times like these, we are proud to state that Bullet Express & Logistics has a longstanding partner Mapcargo International Ltd to support us with their flexibility within the U.K. and far beyond.
+At times like these, we are proud to state that Bullet Express & Logistics has a longstanding partner Mapcargo International Ltd. They support us with their flexibility within the U.K. and far beyond.
 Their approach is like-minded, 24 hours, we-never-close.

 Free movement – something that was so normal and usual within the EU, had suddenly ceased to exist.
 The media has reported continuously about the long waiting lines of trucks bound to cross the Channel.
-At the beginning of January, the new rules came as a surprise for many haulers and they had to return from the border.
+At the beginning of January, the new rules came as a surprise for many haulers.
+So they had to return back from the border.